ucc23/ucc/_clusters/ocsn65.md

 UTI_C_lit: 0.42
 UTI_C_dup: 0.82
 UTI_summary: |
-    OCSN 65 is a relatively close, rich, very dense object of very high C3 quality.
-It was recently reported in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.
+    <b>OCSN 65</b> is a rich, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, below the mid-plane.
+It was recently reported in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry, and a small percentage with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 32.1